CUH Logo

-This information leaflet has been written to help you recognise the start of your labour, understand the likely pathway through labour and offer you advice and tips to help you through the early phase, sometimes referred to as the latent phase of labour.
+This information leaflet has been written to help you recognise the start of your labour and to offer you advice and tips to help you through this early phase, sometimes referred to as the latent phase of labour.

-You may know that labour is divided in three parts:
+You may know that labour is often described in three parts:

-- The first part of your labour is when the neck of the womb (cervix) opens over a period of time to 10cms, also known as ‘fully dilated’.
+The first part of labour is when the neck of the womb (the cervix) opens (dilates) over a period of time to 10cm, also known as ‘fully dilated’.

-- The second part of your labour is when the baby moves down through the vagina and is born.
+The second part of labour is when the cervix has fully opened and the baby moves down through the vagina and is born.

-- The third part is when the afterbirth (placenta) is delivered.
+• The third part is when the afterbirth (placenta) is birthed.

-Remember that every woman’s labour is different and sometimes it can take some time.
-This is perfectly normal.
+The way labour is experienced varies and sometimes it can take some time.
 If you think that you are in the early stages of labour, the main thing to remember is to stay calm and relaxed.

 What are Braxton Hicks contractions?

-Braxton Hicks are tightening of the muscles of the uterus which last for 30–60 seconds and may be several times an hour, several times a day.
+Braxton Hicks contractions are the tightening and relaxing of the muscles of the uterus, which last for 30–60 seconds and may occur several times an hour, several times a day.
 They may be more noticeable towards the later stages of your pregnancy.
+They are completely normal and generally experienced as tightness.
+Although they may be uncomfortable, they are not usually painful.

 How can I tell the difference between Braxton Hicks and real labour contractions?